dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 dart run tool/build_sdk_assets.dart --validate-only
 ```

-Build the client with `jaspr build` after the assets have been generated.
+Build the client with `dart run jaspr_cli:jaspr build` after the assets have
+been generated.